 Why wasps can attack multiple times

 Make sure to contact a wasp control service as soon as a wasp nest is identified to prevent potential problems.
-If all of the wasps are not completely eliminated on the first visit, you won't have to pay for a second removal treatment.
+If all wasps are not eliminated on the first visit, you won't have to pay for a second removal treatment.
 It's the smart way to be sure that your wasp problem is entirely taken care of.